 grafana-oncallon-callalternatives

 Grafana OnCall OSS was archived March 24, 2026.
-These 6 options include the official migration path and standalone alternatives to Grafana OnCall.
+Compare Grafana Cloud IRM and standalone alternatives for on-call migration.

 Grafana OnCall OSS was archived on March 24, 2026.
-No new features.
-Security patches only for CVSS 7.0+ vulnerabilities.
+Current status: archived, with no new features and security patches only for CVSS 7.0+ vulnerabilities.
 SMS, phone, and push notifications via Cloud Connection stopped working on that date.
+If your team relied on OnCall OSS for paging, rotations, and Slack notifications, this is now a migration decision, not just a maintenance note.

 If you were self-hosting Grafana OnCall OSS, your practical choices are to move to Grafana Cloud IRM, switch to another tool, or continue running the archived OSS version with its new limitations.

 This list covers the first two options.
 Grafana Cloud IRM is included because it is the official migration path.
-The remaining five are standalone alternatives.
+The remaining five are standalone alternatives chosen for teams replacing Grafana OnCall OSS, not a full market map of every incident platform.

 At a glance